hfndb/cookware-headless-ice/README.md

 **cookware-headless-ice** is a console based working environment, constructed as a [Node.js](https://en.wikipedia.org/wiki/Node.js) project.
 Like a chef, you can use this gear to 'cook' your own code for projects.
-So... in Case Of Emergency (ICE), feeling an itch to write some code, you could use this 'integrated cooking environment' (ice) 😉
+So...
+In Case of Emergency (ICE), feeling an itch to write some code, you could use this 'integrated cooking environment' (ice) 😉

 For background information like **project philosophy**, see [design goals and roadmap](./docs/design-goals-and-roadmap.md).

 The **command line toolbox**
 +  transcompiles (changed or new) [Sass](https://en.wikipedia.org/wiki/Sass_%28stylesheet_language%29) files to [CSS](https://en.wikipedia.org/wikiCascading_Style_Sheets),
 +  transcompiles (changed or new) [Flow](https://flow.org/), [JavaScript](https://en.wikipedia.org/wiki/JavaScript) (.js) and [TypeScript](https://en.wikipedia.org/wiki/TypeScript) (.ts, .cts, .mts) files to [CommonJS](https://en.wikipedia.org/wiki/CommonJS) (.js)
-+ generates Sass and JavaScript files with definitions of configured colors and looks, the JavaScript for standalone tools colors.html and project.html in./dev/local-tools/,
++ generates Sass and JavaScript files with definitions of configured colors and looks, see 'Laboratory' below,
 + generates [tag files](https://en.wikipedia.org/wiki/Ctags#Tags_file_formats), using [ctags-exuberant](http://ctags.sourceforge.net/) or [universal-ctags](https://ctags.io/) (more details, see [here](./docs/configuration.md)),
 + renders (changed or new) template based HTML-content to static .html disk files,
 + [lints](https://en.wikipedia.org/wiki/Lint_%28software%29) HTML content files,